 If you don't have an Azure subscription, create a free account before you begin.

 Step 1: Add the Application Insights SDK

-The screenshots in this example are based on Visual Studio 2017 version 15.9.9.
-The experience to add Application Insights varies across versions of Visual Studio 2017 as well as by ASP.NET template type.
+The screenshots in this example are based on Visual Studio 2017 version 15.9.9 and later.
+The experience to add Application Insights varies across versions of Visual Studio as well as by ASP.NET template type.
 Older versions may have alternate text such as "Configure Application Insights".

 Right-click your web app name in the Solution Explorer, and choose Add > Application Insights Telemetry